Smart Glasses Daily

 News · Magic Leap

-Magic Leap 2 Specs Drop: Transparent AR's New Frontrunner?
+Magic Leap 2 Specs Revealed: Transparent AR's New Champion?

-Magic Leap quietly unveiled key specs for its next-gen headset at Photonics West 2022.
-The numbers hint at a significant leap for transparent AR.
+Magic Leap quietly unveiled key specifications for its next-generation headset at Photonics West 2022.
+The revealed numbers indicate a substantial leap forward for transparent augmented reality.

 M. BELL· American correspondent·October 21, 2021·2 min read